JetleeJoy/Evidence/README.md

 # Evidence
-Providing evidence for ML prediction of survival of heart patients.
+Providing evidence for optimal features that can be employed in ML prediction of survival of heart patients.

 # why this project ?